The Heart of New England ... Click Here to Subscribe Today (It's FREE!)

 Click here for printer-friendly version of this recipe

-This year we decided to grow potatoes, and I had heard from an old farmer
+This year we decided to grow potatoes, and I had heard from an old farmer that,

 We did not see a single potato beetle, proving the old potato farmer to be

-correct, but a large number of very small tubers indicated that the later
+correct, but a large number of very small tubers indicated that the later planting

-picking larvae and beetles, I’ll take the trade-off any time.
+larvae and beetles, I’ll take the trade-off any time.

-The other alternative for organically growing potatoes is to cover the rows
+The other alternative for organically growing potatoes is to cover the rows with

-and kids (and grown-ups) love the “treasure hunt” at harvest time.
+grown-ups) love the “treasure hunt” at harvest time.

 This past Sunday we had dinner at Carpaccio, Ristorante Italiano in Hanover,